-While there isn’t currently a functional Amazon Instant Video/Prime add-on, you should be able to find options for other popular services like Netflix, YouTube, Hulu, Spotify, and even BBC iPlayer (though you’ll a VPN for that outside of the U.K.).
-Niche add-ons can be found too: TED Talks, YouTube channels, podcasts and far more can be found in the add-on repository.
+Niche add-ons can be found too: TED Talks, specific YouTube channels, podcasts and far more can be found in the add-on repository.
 It’s best to research what you want first, lest you end up spending too much time browsing the endless lists.

-Build Your Own Raspberry Pi Home Media Center Today
+Build Your Own Raspberry Pi Home Theater Today

 We won’t pretend that putting this together is easy, but it is certainly straightforward and achievable within an hour.
 Once Kodi is setup in your living room or bedroom, you’ll be able to enjoy the vast selection of add-ons provided for your entertainment, and with a few hardware enhancements, your little Raspberry Pi will be able to produce results comparable to media center hardware costing ten times the price!
 And for more tips, check out other ways to build an affordable home theater .